kensho/ng-describe/docs/api.md

 See the spec in [test/controller-init-spec.js](test/controller-init-spec.js)

 **http** - shortcut for specifying mock HTTP responses, built on top of [$httpBackend](https://docs.angularjs.org/api/ngMock/service/$httpBackend).
 Each GET request will be mapped to `$httpBackend.whenGET` for example.
-You can provide data, response code + data pair or custom function to return something using custom logic.
+You can provide data, response code + data pair, response code + data + headers and optionally statusText or custom function to return something using custom logic.
 If you use `http` property, then the injected dependencies will have `http` object that you can flush (it is really `$httpBackend` object).